 Action:

 The child’s lawyer must be familiar with case planning and permanency planning principles, and with child welfare and family preservation services available through Department of Human Services and available in the community and the problems they are designed to address.
-A child’s lawyer is encouraged to seek training in the areas listed in Appendix B.
+The child’s lawyer is encouraged to seek training in the areas listed in Appendix B.

 Commentary:

-The parent’s lawyer should know the kinds and types of services within their communities which serve parents and children.
-Based on the conditions and circumstances which brought the parent and their children into the dependency system, the parent’s lawyer should identify the services which will help remove the barriers to reunify the parent and their child(ren).
-The parent’s lawyer should consult with the client about such services and whether the services address the client’s needs.
-The parent’s lawyer must be aware of cultural issues within the parent’s community and be prepared in appropriate circumstances, to advocate services be made available to a parent that are culturally appropriate and meet the client’s unique conditions and circumstances.
+The child’s lawyer should know the kinds and types of services within their communities which serve children and parents.
+Based on the conditions and circumstances which brought the child and his or her family into the dependency system, the child’s lawyer should identify the services which will help remove the barriers to reunify the child (ren) and their parents.
+The child’s lawyer should consult with the child client about such services and whether the services address the client’s needs.
+The child’s lawyer must be aware of cultural issues within the child’s community and be prepared in appropriate circumstances, to advocate services be made available that are culturally appropriate and meet the child client’s unique conditions and circumstances.

 STANDARD 4 - GENERAL PRINCIPLES GOVERNING CONDUCT OF THE CASE

-A child’s lawyer should actively represent a child in the preparation of a case, as well as at hearings.
+The child’s lawyer should actively represent a child client in the preparation of a case as well as at hearings.

 Action:

-A child’s lawyer should develop a theory and strategy of the case to implement at hearings, including the development of factual and legal issues.
+The child’s lawyer should develop a theory and strategy of the case to implement at hearings, including the development of factual and legal issues.

 Action:

-A child’s lawyer should advocate for the child both in and out of court.
+The child’s lawyer should advocate for the child client both in and out of court.

 Action:

-A child’s lawyer should inform other parties and their representatives that he or she is representing the child and expects reasonable notification prior to case conferences, changes of placement and other changes of circumstances affecting the child and the child’s family.
-When necessary, the child’s lawyer should also remind parties and their representatives that the child has a lawyer and, therefore, they should not communicate with the child without the lawyer’s permission.
+The child’s lawyer should inform other parties and their representatives that he or she is representing the child client and expects reasonable notification prior to case conferences, changes of placement and other changes of circumstances affecting the child client and the child’s family.
+When necessary, the child’s lawyer should also remind other parties and their representatives that the child has a lawyer and, therefore, they should not communicate with the child client without his or her lawyer’s permission.

 Commentary:

-Regardless of any alignment of position among the child and other parties, the child’s counsel should develop his or her own theory and strategy of the case and ensure that the child has an independent voice in the proceeding.
-The child’s counsel should not be merely a fact finder, but rather should zealously advocate a position on behalf of the child.
-Although the child’s position may overlap with the position of one or both parents, third-party caretakers or DHS, child’s counsel should be prepared to present his or her client’s position independently and to participate fully in any proceedings.
+Regardless of any alignment of position among the child client and other parties, the child’s lawyer should develop his or her own theory and strategy of the case and ensure that the child client has an independent voice in the proceeding.
+The child’s lawyer should not be merely a fact finder, but rather should zealously advocate a position on behalf of the child client.
+Although the child client’s position may overlap with the position of one or both parents, third-party caretakers or DHS, the child’s lawyer should be prepared to present the child client’s position independently and to participate fully in any proceedings.

-When consistent with the child’s interest, the child’s lawyer should take every appropriate step to expedite the proceedings.
+When consistent with the child client’s interest, the child’s lawyer should take every appropriate step to expedite the proceedings.

 Commentary:

 Delaying a case often increases the time a family is separated and can reduce the likelihood of reunification.
 Appearing in court often motivates parties to comply with orders and cooperate with services.
-When a judge actively monitors a case, services are often put in place more quickly, visitation may be increased or other requests by the parent may be granted.
-If a hearing is continued and the case is delayed, the parent may lose momentum in addressing the issues that led to the child’s removal or the parent may lose the opportunity to prove compliance with case plan goals.
+When a judge actively monitors a case, services are often put in place more quickly, visitation may be increased or other requests by the child may be granted.
+If a hearing is continued and the case is delayed, the child may lose momentum in addressing the issues that led to the child’s removal or the parent may lose the opportunity to prove compliance with case plan goals.
 Additionally, the Adoption and Safe Families Act (ASFA) timelines continue to run despite continuances.

 The child’s lawyer should cooperate and communicate regularly with other professionals in the case.